White seabass numbers still strong!

 for groups.
 Prices vary accordingly.
 To find a partyboat near you, check the

-yellow pages under "fishing parties."
+yellow pages under "fishing parties" or search online for "California fishing charter."
 For a list of all "partyboats" operators

 registered with the California Department of Fish and Wildlife, call the CDFW's

 License and Revenue Branch at (916) 225-2234.